jszwedko/continuous-delivery-pitt.github.io/slides.md

 ## Continuous feedback

 # Presenter Notes
-Waterfall is "similar" just with a longer timeline
+- Waterfall is "similar" just with a longer timeline

----

-# Continuous Delivery

-_Continuous Delivery (CD) is a design practice used in software development to automate and improve the process of software delivery._ - Wikipedia

-# Presenter Notes
+- Flikr deploys 10 times a day

 ---